Meeting the needs of rural communities

 In some countries, we go beyond this by establishing formal farmer clubs or forums as part of wider community projects.
 For example, our company in Bangladesh has established over 50 farmer clubs in collaboration with the Government’s Department of Agricultural Extension.
 The clubs are led by committees made up of local community members and company representatives.
 They include a combination of classroom training and field work, in areas such as alternative fuels, pesticide management, irrigation techniques, green manuring and composting.
 The training provided covers other crops such as rice and vegetables, not just tobacco.

-On the Indonesian island of Lombok, we worked with the NGO Fauna & Flora International, as part of our former the Biodiversity Partnership, to try to build community action to address water scarcity issues.
+On the Indonesian island of Lombok, we worked with the NGO Fauna & Flora International, as part of the former Biodiversity Partnership, to try to build community action to address water scarcity issues.
 The project took a multi-stakeholder approach involving central, provincial and district government agencies, local NGOs, the University of Mataram and local communities, including our tobacco farmers.
 Activities included establishing community groups and networks, providing training on water management and alternative fuels, restoring watersheds by planting trees, and facilitating the development of a 15-year Integrated Watershed Management Plan for the Renggung area, signed by the Head of the Central Lombok District Government.